shirshma/shirshma.github.io/docs/research.md

   </details>
 <p><details><summary> When is Now?: Empirical Tests of Quasi-Hyperbolic Discounting <br>(with  <a href="https://home.uchicago.edu/bartels/">  Daniel M. Bartels</a>)</summary>
    <p> <b>Abstract:</b>
 Quasi-hyperbolic discounting (Laibson, 1997) is often used to model excessive impatience.
-Our project aims to better understand (i) how quasi-hyperbolic people’s preferences are and (ii) if they are, when does “now” end and the future start?.
+Our project aims to better understand (i) how quasi-hyperbolic people’s preferences are and (ii) if they are, when does “now” end and the future start?
 We find “now" periods including tomorrow and a week outperform a "now" period only including today, though all outperform an exponential model.
 In addition, participants’ best fitting "now” periods are sensitive to magnitudes.
 Even participants’ responses to questions with a year delay are best fit by a two-parameter model, a pattern inconsistent with the predictions of the quasi-hyperbolic model.
  </p>
  </details>